walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 ### Anatomy of a Git Commit, or, "The Three Objects"

 POINTS TO MAKE:
-- Git has your back.
-  - sha's don't go away when you stop referring to them; they're still in the repo.
+- Git has your back!
+Commits (and other sha objects) don't go away when you stop referring to them; they're still in the repo.
 - Discuss "Content-addressable".  _What happens when a commit's information changes?_  Its address changes.
   - Reference the commit/tree/blob pic.